10 Degree Home

 Transformations like this are not unique in China, Maninno notes, pointing to the numerous urban projects for cities that make room for tens of millions of people.
 Shenzhen, however, is right at the top of the game, and the average age of its population is under 30 years old — in fact, people over 65 account for less than two per cent of the population.

 Mannino and his design team had to take all that into consideration when conceptualising the various design schemes.
 The project comprised three apartments, six lobbies and all of the common areas in between.
 Each apartment was targeted for a different type of family, income, and age group.
-“The biggest challenge that we faced throughout the project was translating our design aesthetic into something that would be appreciated by the local buyers without compromising on the Studio language,”
+“The biggest challenge that we faced throughout the project was translating our design aesthetic into something that would be appreciated by the local buyers without compromising on the Studio language,” he says.

 To gain an understanding of the desired aesthetic, Mannino and his team visited a number of new residential projects in Shenzhen and nearby Hong Kong.
 What they discovered were projects which are all characterised by a high level of décor: “There were no white walls or plain surfaces anywhere.
 It seemed that there was a major difference concerning minimalism.
 In the US and the western world in general, minimalism is often regarded as an elegant solution for various design projects.”